Here’s How To Stop Blushing

 Do you want to stop blushing?
 You’re not alone.

 We all blush on occasions.
-But the reason for blushing is not the same for everyone.
+But the reason for blushing and going red is not the same for everyone.
 You may blush when you’re the centre of attention, if someone gives you praise or maybe when you’re being threatened.
 I know I blush the most when I am told I’m going red.
 I just feel myself getting rosier by the minute.

-Does blushing alter someone’s perception of you?
+Does blushing or going red alter someone’s perception of you?